 You may choose to remain anonymous in your philanthropy.
 However, participation in the Legacy Society can be an inspirational experience, and may encourage others to look toward the future and how they too may have an enduring impact on the causes they care about.

 Only a statement of intent to leave a gift to the Germanna Foundation is required.
 No documentation of gift amount or type is necessary.
 Germanna Legacy Society members may designate the use of the distributions from their future gifts, or may leave the distributions to the discretion of our Board of Trustees.
-A Germanna Legacy Society gift may be used to establish a new fund or may be added to any of the Germanna Foundation’s existing funds.
+A Germanna Legacy Society gift may be used to establish a new fund or may be added to any of Historic Germanna’s existing funds.

 Benefits of Legacy Giving

 Germanna colonists came to America to plant their families on American soil.
 We are most grateful for that legacy gift 300 years later.
-Legacy giving offers us a way to demonstrate gratitude to our forbearers and love for generations yet unborn.
+Legacy giving offers us a way to demonstrate gratitude to our forbearers and love for generations yet to come.

 Benefits of joining the Germanna Legacy Society include:

-- A relationship with the Germanna Foundation and other donors during your lifetime.
+- A relationship with Historic Germanna and other donors during your lifetime.